-We moved to the suburbs when my son was 5 years old and my daughter was 20 months old.
+We moved to Westchester County when my son was 5 years old and my daughter was 20 months old.
 I watched mommy friends make the exodus but I was not originally on board.
-I love living in the city.
+I love living in New York City.
 But my husband wanted a house.
 Like most men, he wanted an outdoor grill 😉 and more space.
 I ultimately agreed to move because of the kids.

 What are the top 3 things you like about Rye?

 I like that Rye is accessible.
 I’m near Whole Foods and lots of restaurants.
 I can grocery shop with a car.
 I remember when I was living in New York City, if I buy milk and detergent, I have my hands full.

 I also love the wonderful group of women that I’ve met.
 They are an amazing, down-to-earth group.
 A mixture of working mothers and stay-at-home moms.

 What do you like to do with your kids in Rye?
 Westchester?

 I like to go to Lifetime Athletic in West Harrison with my 5 year old.
 It is a great place to work out and they have a wonderful kids program for children under 7 years old.